spotlightpa/poor-richard/content/news/2020-10-22-SPLSUITXX.md

 extended-kicker = ""
 +++

-<i>This article is made possible through&nbsp;</i><a href="http://votebeat.org/"><i>Votebeat</i></a><i>, a nonpartisan reporting project covering local election integrity and voting access.
-This article is available for reprint under the terms of&nbsp;</i><a href="https://votebeat.org/republishing/"><i>Votebeat’s republishing policy</i></a><i>.</i>
+<i>This article is made possible through </i><a href="http://votebeat.org/"><i>Votebeat</i></a><i>, a nonpartisan reporting project covering local election integrity and voting access.
+This article is available for reprint under the terms of </i><a href="https://votebeat.org/republishing/"><i>Votebeat’s republishing policy</i></a><i>.</i>

-HARRISBURG —&nbsp;A new federal lawsuit seeks to block Pennsylvania officials from counting mail-in and absentee ballots received within three days after Election Day, an extension approved by the state’s highest court and recently allowed to stand by the U.S. Supreme Court.
+HARRISBURG — A new federal lawsuit seeks to block Pennsylvania officials from counting mail-in and absentee ballots received within three days after Election Day, an extension approved by the state’s highest court and recently allowed to stand by the U.S. Supreme Court.

 The latest challenge came as the state’s top elections official, Kathy Boockvar, urged voters not to count on the extension, and instead mail in their ballots right away to get their votes counted.